 4. Browse to and select the local copy of cloudacademy-logo.png file that you downloaded earlier:

 The logo is added to the list of files that are ready to upload.
 You have several options at this point:

 However, there is another method that some users prefer to add files for upload.

-6. Click Upload to upload the file.
-It is placed in the folder in your bucket:
+The file is placed in the folder in your bucket:

 In this lab step, you learned two ways to upload files to Amazon S3.